stranzn/stranzn/README.md

 # Hi, I'm Niko

 CS student at the University of Lethbridge.
-I'm here to learn, build, and slowly make the world's software a little better.
+Learning to make better software everyday.

 ---